 Volkswagen e-Golf (2014 – 2020) At A Glance

 With the electric charging network in the UK ever expanding, there are now far more charging points available at supermarkets, shopping centre car parks, railway stations and motorway services.

-But with a realistic range of around 120 miles this is less of a worry with the e-Golf.
-Of course it's not a car that will suit everyone – but for many people who do even a reasonable distance commute, the e-Golf could make sense as an every day car.
+But with a claimed range of 124 miles for the Volkswagen e-Golf, and 186 miles from 2017, this is less of a worry.
+It’s not a car that will suit everyone – but for many people who do a commute of even reasonable distance, it could make sense as an everyday car.

-The power figures are reasonable with 136PS and 290Nm of torque, but what makes all the difference is that all the torque is available from a standstill, making the e-Golf a rocket at the lights.
+The power figures are reasonable, with 136PS and 290Nm of torque, but what makes the difference is that all the torque is available from a standstill, making the Volkswagen e-Golf a rocket at the lights.

 From 0-30mph it is effortlessly fast and really enjoyable to drive, even beyond the novelty factor.

 It’s just as good on larger roads, with strong pace on the move.
 It’s incredibly easy to drive with a single-speed gearbox, plus there are regenerative braking modes.

 It also has familiarity on its side.
 It’s very much like any other Volkswagen Golf from behind the wheel.
 For those who want an electric vehicle without anything weird or wacky, there is plenty of appeal.